-The Primary Analysis will be performed after all ongoing subjects have completed the Double Blind (DB) Period and the database has been locked.
-This will be the only and final analysis for the primary composite, coprimary and secondary efficacy endpoints, as well as all other efficacy endpoints in DB Period.
+The final analysis will be performed after all ongoing subjects have completed the study and the database has been locked.
+This will be the only analysis for the primary composite, coprimary and secondary efficacy endpoints, as well as all other efficacy endpoints.

 Unless otherwise specified, categorical variables will be analyzed using Cochran-Mantel-Haenszel (CMH) test, [REDACTED].
-Continuous variables will be analyzed using analysis of covariance (ANCOVA) [REDACTED] [REDACTED].
+Continuous variables will be analyzed using analysis of covariance (ANCOVA) [REDACTED] [REDACTED]